MatthiasLubbertsen/MatthiasLubbertsen/README.md

 - **Tech Adventures:** Besides MOAGLOOO, I’m experimenting with new libraries, learning about APIs, and testing out different coding techniques.

 ## 🛠️ Tech I Use
-- **Languages & Tools:** HTML, CSS, JavaScript, Python, and some machine learning tools like flask.
+- **Languages & Tools:** HTML, CSS, JavaScript, Python, and some tools like flask.

 ## 📬 How to Reach Me
 - You can always send me a message here on GitHub!
 If you want to chat about code or just share cool ideas, I’m all ears! 👂